Everyday Healthy Recipes

 Step-by-step recipe instructions

-6 roasted pepper halves on top of parchment paper.
+Roasted red bell pepper halves on top of parchment.

 Top tips

-• It is important NOT to cook the peppers in the soup (in order to preserve their lovely sweet flavour).
-Just roast and peel them, then add into the soup and puree.
+• It is important not to cook the roasted peppers in the soup (in order to preserve their delicious, sweet flavour).
+Just peel and add them into the soup then puree.

 • For maximum flavour use very ripe tomatoes.